July13210914/LEGO-xtal/lego/Batch_Pre-relaxation/README.md

 ## Overview

 The pipeline enables you to:
-1. Optimize crystal structure parameters with symmetry-based loss functions
+1. Optimize crystal structure parameters using a descriptor-based loss in PyTorch, with fully batched, end-to-end differentiable computation enabling autograd backpropagation.
-2. Generate valid crystal structures with improved symmetry
 3. Save results as CIF files and perform energy calculations (GULP / MACE)
 4. Build a database of optimized structures